-Soliloquy is a radical re-invention of a solo recital.
-It subverts the hierarchy of traditional concert music presentation by inviting 40 untrained participants to share a stage with a virtuoso musician and a professional contemporary dancer.
+Soliloquy subverts the traditional solo recital.
+It challenges the hierarchy of traditional concert music presentation by inviting 40 untrained participants to share a stage with a virtuoso musician and a professional contemporary dancer.

-In a time in history where we need urgently to reimagine our relationship to the past and to one another, Soliloquy emerges from listening.
+At a time in history when we need urgently to reimagine our relationship to the past and to one another, Soliloquy emerges from listening.

 Soliloquy embeds a chorus of untrained participants in the performance of Georg Philipp Telemann’s Twelve Fantasias for Solo Flute.
 The participants meet and rehearse only on the afternoon of the show.
 Given simple directions, they become a living part of the music, creating a participatory music-dance ritual.